Contributor Guidelines: Submitting an Article

 Submission procedure

-Please keep in mind that our lead time for assembling editorial lineups is at least four months, and that our staff is small.
+We accept submissions via a web form (link below).
+We prefer to work with authors from the proposal stage to a finished manuscript.
+Please keep in mind that our lead time for assembling editorial lineups is about four months, and that our staff is small.
 Articles should not be so time-bound that they will seem dated once published.

 While we do not normally accept material that has already appeared in other major publications, we will consider articles that have already received a very limited or regional audience.